 - Grease a 9.5-inch deep dish pie plate (or similarly sized baking dish) with butter.
 Pour the strawberry rhubarb mixture into the pie plate, ensuring you get every last bit of the delicious flavour from the bowl (use a spatula, if needed).
 Top the mixture with the crisp topping.Tip: For bigger crispy bits, you can form some clumps of the crisp topping with your hands, if you like, as you are sprinkling it over the filling.
 It's nice to have some smaller pieces and some bigger pieces.

-- Place the pie plate onto a baking sheet (just in case there is any bubbling while baking) and bake for 35 minutes (the topping should be golden and crisp and the filling should be bubbling and tender).Tip: You can even line the baking sheet with parchment paper or aluminum foil for an even easier cleanup!
+- Place the pie plate onto a baking sheet (just in case there is any bubbling while baking) and bake until the topping is golden brown and crisp and the filling is bubbling and tender, about 35 minutes.Tip: You can even line the baking sheet with parchment paper or aluminum foil for an even easier cleanup!

 - Let the crisp cool for 15 to 20 minutes before enjoying (this allows things to settle).
 It's delicious served with vanilla ice cream (I love drizzling some of the syrup over the ice cream)!